southsidedean/using-kubectl-generate-yaml-manifests/README.md

 kubectl run nginx-pod --image nginx:latest --namespace imperative --port=80
 ```

 You will get the message `Error from server (NotFound): namespaces "imperative" not found`.
-You need to create the namespace.
-This can also be done imperatively using `kubectl create`.
+You need to create the `imperative` namespace.
+This can also be done *imperatively* using `kubectl create`.

 Create the `imperative` namespace imperatively:
 ```bash